ArtifexSoftware/MuPDF.NET/docs/widget.rst

 Supported Widget Types
 -----------------------
-PyMuPDF supports the creation and update of many, but not all widget types.
+MuPDF.NET supports the creation and update of many, but not all widget types.

 * text (`PDF_WIDGET_TYPE_TEXT`)
 * push button (`PDF_WIDGET_TYPE_BUTTON`)
 * check box (`PDF_WIDGET_TYPE_CHECKBOX`)
 * combo box (`PDF_WIDGET_TYPE_COMBOBOX`)
 * list box (`PDF_WIDGET_TYPE_LISTBOX`)
-* radio button (`PDF_WIDGET_TYPE_RADIOBUTTON`): PyMuPDF does not currently support the **creation** of groups of (interconnected) radio buttons, where setting one automatically unsets the other buttons in the group.
+* radio button (`PDF_WIDGET_TYPE_RADIOBUTTON`): MuPDF.NET does not currently support the **creation** of groups of (interconnected) radio buttons, where setting one automatically unsets the other buttons in the group.
 The widget object also does not reflect the presence of a button group.
 However: consistently selecting (or unselecting) a radio button is supported.
 This includes correctly setting the value maintained in the owning button group.
 Selecting a radio button may be done by either assigning `true` or `field.OnState()` to the field value. **De-selecting** the button should be done assigning `false`.
 * signature (`PDF_WIDGET_TYPE_SIGNATURE`) **read only**.

 .. rubric:: Footnotes